wf-/ShutdownMenu/README.md

  * It shuts down your Switch!

  * It reboots your Switch!

+ * It reboots and loads payload from atmosphere/reboot_payload.bin!

  * It can also reboot your Switch to RCM mode (DO NOT USE ON EXFAT FORMATTED SD CARDS!).

  * It has light and dark mode!

 **Credits:**

  Reisyukaku for ReiNX Toolkit and it's GUI (and shoutouts to whole ReiNX Toolkit Team)

  hippydave for RCMReboot

+ SciresM for reboot_to_payload example from Atmosphere

  libnx Authors